Professor Kenneth Morrison

 Consultancy work

-In 2017 Kenneth was appointed as Specialist Adviser to the House of Lords International Relations Committee for their 'UK and the Western Balkans' inquiry.
+Kenneth has served as a Specialist Adviser to the House of Lords International Relations Committee for their 'UK and the Western Balkans' inquiry.
 Hev advised the Committee during the evidence gathering phase and the writing of the report, 'The UK and the Future of the Western Balkans', which was published in January 2018.
+He has been regularly engaged as an external expert by the UK Foreign and Commonwealth Office (FCO) since 2005.
+He has also conducted consultancy for the UK Serious Fraud Office, NATO, OSCE, Freedom House and the UK Embassy in Montenegro, among others.

 Current research students

-• Bozena Miljic (Rock Music in the Socialist Federal Republic of Yugoslavia)
+• Bozena Miljić (Rock Music in the Socialist Federal Republic of Yugoslavia).

 Professional esteem indicators